Stéphane Robidas: Anaheim Ducks

 During the 2013–14 season, on November 29, 2013 against the Chicago Blackhawks Robidas broke his right leg in a collision with the boards behind the net.
 Nearing a return to full health, Robidas was traded to the Anaheim Ducks for a 2014 fourth-round draft pick on March 4, 2014.
 During the 2014 Stanley Cup Playoffs, in his first game back in Dallas as a member of the Ducks, Robidas fractured his right leg again just above the previous fracture.

 Toronto Maple Leafs

 On July 1, 2014, Robidas signed a three-year, $9 million contract with the Toronto Maple Leafs.
-In poor health due to the two leg fractures sustained in the 13–14 season, Robidas, after one season with the Leafs, sat out the entirety of the following 2015–16 and 2016–17 seasons.
-Robidas' extended time on Long Term Injured Reserve (LTIR) coined a phrase, "Robidas Island", meaning when a Maple Leafs player is placed on LTIR and is never expected to return to the team for the duration of his contract.
+In poor health due to two leg fractures sustained during the 13–14 season, Robidas, after one season with the Leafs, sat out the entirety of the 2015–16 and 2016–17 seasons.
+Robidas' extended time on Long Term Injured Reserve (LTIR) created a phrase, "Robidas Island", which refers to a player being placed on LTIR while being expected to never return to the team for the duration of his contract.